Ian is an avid sneakerhead and streetwear enthusiast who experiments with his style, so you don't have to.

 A lot of people loved the Ultra Boost, yet they were not huge fans of the cage that was around the shoe.
 The Ultra Boost came during a time in fashion where minimalism was at its peak in popularity.
 So thousands of sneakerheads and fashionistas alike snipped off the three stripe cage and rocked a cageless Ultra Boost, and it was beautiful.
 Luckily, Adidas listened to the consumers and released the Ultra Boost uncaged in 2016.
 While the shoe had some mixed reception, it did show that the Ultra Boost was here to stay, and Adidas was more than willing to fulfill the consumer's wants for some more profit.

-Adidas figured out how to color the Boost technology
+Adidas Adds Color to the Boost Technology

-The Ultra Boost 3.0 gets released
+The Ultra Boost 3.0 Is Released

 © 2018 Ian Barron